gainwell-ohio/spbm/docs/Pharmacist Reference Guide/Clinical and PA Notes/Psych Exemption.md

 # Psych Exemption

-## Working in a mental facility does not give Psych Exemption 8/22/23
+## Working in a mental facility does not give automatic Psych Exemption 8/22/23

 Hello!